By: Dr. Angelina Riopel, ND

 Visually inspect your breasts with your arms at your sides.
 Next, raise your arms high overhead.

-Look for any changes in the contour, any swelling, or dimpling of the skin, or changes in the nipples.
+Look for any changes in the contour, any swelling or dimpling of the skin, or changes in the nipples.
 Next, rest your palms on your hips and press firmly to flex your chest muscles.
-Left and right breasts will not exactly match—few women’s breasts do, so look for any dimpling, puckering, or changes, particularly on one side.
+The left and right breasts will not exactly match—few women’s breasts do, so look for any dimpling, puckering, or changes, particularly on one side.

 3) Lying Down